In 95% of cases 6 mil polyethylene is the right choice. Here is an article for someone who might be in the 5%.

 a) Moisture in Slab: Cases where you have a concrete slab beneath your hardwood floor.
 Concrete is known to wick moisture up towards flooring materials (even on an upper level), and so a moisture barrier is almost always recommended.
 6 mil polyethylene can be taped down easily and cost-effectively to provide this function.

-b) Occasional Humidity Below OSB: Cases, such as living spaces over crawl spaces or basements, occasional increases in humidity are expected, but should not result in condensed water.
+b) Occasional Humidity Below OSB: In some cases, such as living spaces over crawl spaces or basements, occasional increases in humidity are expected, but should not result in condensed water.
 Like with concrete subfloors, 6 mil polyethylene is both easy and cost-effective in preventing excess humidity from reaching the hardwood flooring materials.
+If it is your preference, red rosin paper or housewrap are also good options.

 c) Endemic Condensing Moisture: Cases where wooden structural supports beneath the floor are exposed to condensation/moisture.
 In these cases, you really should remediate the moisture condition before installing a moisture barrier and ANY flooring materials, because these areas are prone to rot.
 Placing a hardwood floor with a moisture barrier above these spaces is not going to solve the underlying problem and could make it worse by trapping excess moisture beneath.